 -Fellowship recipients are invited to participate in other special initiatives as available.

 GrantWatch ID#: 177300

-Eligible applicants are Professional artists, responsible for creating their own work, not interpreting the work of others or creating under the guidance of an instructor or mentor.
+Eligible applicants are professional Kentucky songwriters, responsible for creating their own work, not interpreting the work of others or creating under the guidance of an instructor or mentor.